‘Dream big’: NBA pro Lindell Wigginton hosts basketball camp in Halifax

 Inclusion discussion, performances, gala all part of Africa society Black History Month events

-Seven months after holding its largest Africa Festival of Arts and Culture on the Halifax waterfront, the Africa Festival of Arts and Culture Society is hosting a series of Black History Month […]
+Seven months after holding its largest Africa Festival of Arts and Culture on the Halifax waterfront, the Africa Festival of Arts and Culture Society is hosting a series of Black History Month activities.
+The activities include a panel discussion on inclusion and diversity in the workplace, a series of elementary school presentations throughout Truro, Dartmouth, and Halifax, […]

 Women from North Preston, Cherry Brook recognized for longtime work as foster parents